Immigration Physicals – $200 (not through insurance; cash/credit/debit only)

 - Immunization records, if available (i.e. MMR [2 shots], Tetanus [within 10 years], Flu [during flu season from October through March]; we do not call for records)

-- Medical records, if available (i.e. positive TB test, chest x-ray report, prior treatment for tuberculosis)
+- Medical records, if available (i.e. vaccine records, prior treatment for tuberculosis)

-- Laboratory studies, if available (RPR [the RPR must not be older than 1 year] for ages 15-and-older; measles/mumps/rubella/varicella titers***)
+- Laboratory studies, if available: RPR and Gonorrhea (both not older than 1 year) for ages 15-and-older; measles/mumps/rubella/varicella titers***; Quantiferon Gold (TB)

-- Insurance card, if available (for processing blood work [RPR, titers]; you will be sent to a lab with a script)
+- Insurance card, if available for processing lab studies [RPR, Gonorrhea, titers, Quantiferon Gold (TB)]; you will be sent to a lab with a script

 - Eyeglasses, if applicable (for eye exam)